ayushnanda14/Sudoku_Solver/README.md

 # Sudoku_Solver
 Modification of the aima-python/search.py to solve sudoku and analyse different algorithms
-#a)	Formulation of the Sudoku problem.
+# Formulation of the Sudoku problem.

 1. Initial State :–
 A list of numbers representing the sudoku matrix.
 It contains numbers from 0 to 9, with zero representing the blank or unfilled cells.
 The numbers are filled based on the Sudoku Rule*.